 ALTERNATIVE FEED DEVELOPMENT

 Feed trials are being conducted at the MBL’s Marine Resources Center to develop a nutritionally complete tilapia food that can be made entirely out of ingredients that are locally available in Haiti.
+(Learn more about our research on biofloc and the potential of soldierfly larvae as fish feed.)
 During the 2011 Tilapia Aquaculture in Haiti workshop, it was decided among experts in the field that the number one problem with current aquaculture in Haiti is the price of the fish feed; a bag of food that costs $8 in the US would cost $22 after importing into Haiti.
 Due to this high price of feed, it is critical to develop a feed that can be produced in-country in order to have a truly sustainable aquaculture system.
 Our research focuses on the following different aspects of the feed manufacturing process and how they can be realistically accomplished in Haiti:

 Feed ingredients are selected based on their local abundance, expense, and nutritional profile.
 An emphasis is placed on using various plants and waste products that are not a main source of nutrition for the human population in Haiti.